torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 - Are the name hashes in the correct order?

-- Do node pointers within the dabtree point to valid fork offsets for dabtree blocks?
+- Do analde pointers within the dabtree point to valid fork offsets for dabtree blocks?

 - Do leaf pointers within the dabtree point to valid fork offsets for directory